smg-real-estate/gh-cli-alias-playground/README.md

 A GitHub CLI alias that helps streamline the process of starting work on a new task by automating branch creation and pull request setup.

+## What is this?

+This tool provides a simple command that:
+- Creates a standardized branch name from your ticket (e.g., `feat/PROJ-123`)
+- Tracks branch creation in a changes log
+- Creates a draft PR automatically
+- Supports different work types (feature, fix, refactor, chore)

+Perfect for teams that want to:
+- Maintain consistent branch naming
+- Automate PR creation workflow
+- Track work progress through branches
+- Reduce manual setup time when starting new tasks

 ## Prerequisites

 Before installing, ensure you have: